DiogoDeAndrade/self_portrait/README.md

 - Power chord by [mikey_eff], free for personal non-commercial use.
 - Dissoance sound by [unfa], licensed through the [CC0] license.
 - Coin jump sound by [Jerimee], licensed through the [CC0] license.
+- Typewriter key sound by [mincedbeats], licensed through the [CC0] license.
+- Typewriter ding sound by [LeonelAle71], licensed through the [CC0] license.
 - Everything else done by [Diogo de Andrade], licensed through the [CC0] license.

 ## Code